 You're often carrying a rope when alpine climbing.
 Our testers prefer to get the rope inside the pack when they can.
 When they can't, the best thing to do is finish the coil, so it drapes nicely over the top of the pack.
 If you don't know how to finish your rope coil to facilitate this, watch the way this guy finishes his butterfly coil.
 If you are attempting routes on which you might have to haul you pack for a pitch or two, make sure to look for robust haul points.

 We used to look for packs that had the option to "strip" weight by removing the lid, hip belt, and frame.
 Removing these items can make a pack lighter for climbing.
 A padded hip belt may be great for hiking in but restricts harness access and comfort while on route.
 Having the option of removing it, or even leaving it at home altogether, may be ideal.
 And having a removable pad for the frame sheet (or your back panel) could mean you don't need to bring a sleeping pad.

 More and more, we're finding creative ways to make our climbing experience a lightweight adventure.
 And remember, it's not always about buying the newest, best, or lightest gear—sometimes it's figuring out what you can leave behind.

 Purchasing a pack that fits well is critical to comfort.
 The less padding in a pack's suspension and hip belt, the more important fit is.
 Do your homework and try the packs on in a shop or order them from an online retailer with a great return policy.
 Most pack models come in at least two sizes.
-Measure the length of your torso — bottom of the neck at that bony protrusion, to top of hips along your spine (see the Properly Sizing and Fitting section of our backpacking buying advice for more on this process).
+Measure the length of your torso — bottom of the neck at that bony protrusion, to top of hips along your spine (see the Properly Sizing and Fitting section for more on this process).